 Before you hit submit, triple-check everything for spelling, syntax, and grammar.
-I’m terrible at editing myself, so I often ask my sister for help given her super powers in editing.
 Everyone knows someone with a particularly good eye for catching mistakes -- pay them in lunch or coffee to help you do a final check of your materials before you ship them.
-We’re all human, and everyone is juggling a lot of priorities day to day, so don’t let a spelling or grammatical mistake be the reason you don’t land a job.
+Don’t let a spelling or grammatical mistake be the reason you don’t land a job.

 Also, be sure that you have the right details in the right applications.
 Create separate folders on your computer for each company so that you don’t proudly state how excited you are to work at Company X when your application is for Company Y.

 Once you hit submit, you’re not done yet.
 I recommend creating a Google spreadsheet with tabs for each of the job types you’re applying for, along with the name of the company you applied to, the date you applied, a link to the job on the careers site (so you can reference it easily if asked down the line), as well as the name of the hiring manager or recruiter if available.

 This quick exercise makes follow-up a breeze.
 If you haven’t heard back within a week, sending an email to your contact to politely check in and ask if there is anything you can do to support your candidacy is a great way to show interest without being overbearing.